 Information Herein Deemed Reliable but Not Guaranteed

-All content, including text, original art, photographs and images, is the exclusive property of Colorado Western Real Estate & Dena Stevens, and may not be used without the expressed written permission of Colorado Western Real Estate, llc.
-All information is believed to be accurate but is not warranted, Copyright 2004-2009.
-Dena Stevens Realtor 719 369-9087.
+All content, including text, original art, photographs and images, is the exclusive property of Dena Stevens, and may not be used without the expressed consent.
+All information is believed to be accurate but is not warranted, Copyright 2004-2017 Dena Stevens Realtor 719 369-9087.
+Please note that opinions, real estate practices, prices and data always changes over time, so please keep in mind the date when this information was published as the information could have become irrelevant over the past days, months and years.
+Copyright Dena Stevens © All Rights Reserved 2017

 Ooooh, Dena, I do love sushi!
 However, I can't quite do the raw egg thing yet, even if it is a pigeon egg.
 I spent 10 days with a friend in Japan and got the real thing, and it is wonderful.
 I am greening up quite nicely (not from the sushi!) but I wish I could get my husband to do it.
 I come home to cans and bottles in the trash and have to fish them out.
 (Sorry, that wasn't a pun, but I will leave it there...)